iahg/Lector_medidor/README.md

 ## Usage

 1. **Main Tab**:
-   - Upload an image or capture one using your camera
+   - Capture an image using your camera
    - Click "Process Image" to analyze
    - View results in structured tables
    - Download results as JSON